 This iconic landmark is a must-see attraction in Rio.
-Widely recognized as one of the Seven Wonders of the World, this 125-foot tall statue of Jesus Christ stands with arms outstretched to the city from above Corcovado mountain's staggering 2,330-foot elevation.
-The monument's conception dates back to 1921, when Cariocas gathered to discuss the construction of a tribute that would celebrate the Centenary of Brazilian Independence.
-In 1931, the Christ the Redeemer statue was placed above Corcovado, garnering attention as the world's tallest art-déco sculpture.
+Recognized as one of the Seven Wonders of the World, this statue of Jesus Christ stands with arms outstretched to the city from above Corcovado Mountain's staggering 2,330-foot elevation.

 Started in 1922 and completed in 1931, the monument — made of concrete and covered in soapstone mosaic tiles — stands 125 feet tall as a religious and cultural symbol of the Brazilian people's warm and welcoming culture.
 The monument rests atop Corcovado Mountain in Tijuca National Park and is the most famous attraction in Rio de Janeiro, visited by nearly 2 million people each year.
 Recent travelers recommend visiting on a day with clear skies since the vantage point is the best in the city.